ooni/probe-cli/internal/tutorial/measurex/chapter11/README.md

 ## main.go

 The beginning of the program is much simpler.
-We have removed out custom measurement type.
-We are now going to use the `URLMeasurement` type (`go doc ./internal/measurex.URLMeasurement`), which as the same fields of `measurement` in chapter10 _plus_ some extra fields that we'll examine in a later chapter.
+We have removed our custom measurement type.
+We are now going to use the `URLMeasurement` type (`go doc ./internal/measurex.URLMeasurement`), which has the same fields of `measurement` in chapter10 _plus_ some extra fields that we'll examine in a later chapter.

 ```Go